Tankless Water Heater Basics for Mid West Plumbing

 If you are remodeling your home or thinking about replacing a hot water heater, you might be considering tankless or instant water heating.
-There are many good reasons to consider either a whole-house tankless water heating system or several strategically placed “booster” tankless hot water heating units.
+As experienced plumber, we know there are many good reasons to consider either a whole-house tankless water heating system or several strategically placed “booster” tankless hot water heating units.
 To help you with your decision, here are some of the basic facts about tankless water heaters.

 Whole-house tankless units can range in price from $199 to $4000.

 Storage water heaters usually last 10 to 15 years; tankless units last 20 years or more.

 Tankless water heaters are 8% to 50% more energy-efficient depending on the amount of hot water used in a day and placement of the unit(s).

 Tankless heaters can reduce your water heating cost by as much as 60%.

 Tankless water heaters heat 2-5 gallons of water per minute.